Nitestack/dotfiles/README.md

 ![image](https://github.com/Nitestack/dotfiles/assets/74626967/154b824c-42f2-4ec0-818b-f244f8c91f4b)

 _Elevate your computing experience across platforms with this curated collection of configuration files and setup scripts.
-From [Arch Linux](https://archlinux.org) to [macOS](https://apple.com/macos) and [Windows](https://microsoft.com/windows), personalize your environment effortlessly, managed securely across multiple diverse machines using [chezmoi](https://chezmoi.io).
+From [NixOS](https://nixos.org) to [macOS](https://apple.com/macos) and [Windows](https://microsoft.com/windows), personalize your environment effortlessly, managed securely across multiple diverse machines using [chezmoi](https://chezmoi.io).
 Leverage advanced features like templates, password manager support, file encryption, and script execution for seamless deployment and synchronization._

 <p>
   <strong>Be sure to <a href="#" title="star">⭐️</a> or fork this repo if you find it useful!</strong>